trinodb/trino/docs/src/main/sphinx/connector/sqlserver.rst

 catalog properties file that specifies the SQL server connector by setting the ``connector.name`` to ``sqlserver``.

-For example, to access a database as ``sqlserverdb``, create the file ``etc/catalog/sqlserverdb.properties``.
+For example, to access a database as ``sqlserver``, create the file ``etc/catalog/sqlserver.properties``.
 Replace the connection properties as appropriate for your setup:

 .. code-block:: properties